Menu

 Resumes come in functional, chronological, and hybrid formats (also called combined resumes).

-Most job seekers will benefit from using a hybrid resume format, which emphasizes both work experience and skills equally.
+Most job seekers will benefit from a hybrid resume format, equally emphasizing work experience and skills.
 A chronological or functional resume may be more appropriate in certain situations.

 2. Include your personal data: